6 Big Job Sectors in Texas to Consider Training For

 3. Recreation, Tourism, and Culinary Services

 With over 600 miles of coastline, close to 1,000 museums, and countless ways to enjoy nature or cultural entertainment, it's no wonder that Texas is one of the most popular states to visit in America.
-In fact, the region's tourism industry supports almost 700,000 jobs, including in fields as diverse as golf course management and culinary management.
-Here are some other interesting facts:
+In fact, the region's tourism industry supports hundreds of thousands of jobs, including in fields as diverse as golf course management and culinary management.

 4. Technology and Digital Media

 Creative and information-based technologies provide the basis for a lot of design and computer-related employment in Texas.
-The numbers are impressive:
+Tech-industry numbers from the Texas Economic Development Corporation are impressive:

 - Consisting of more than 13,600 skilled professionals, this state's video and computer game design workforce is the second-largest in the country.
-They're employed by almost 160 digital gaming companies.1
+They're employed by almost 160 digital gaming companies.

 The State of Texas is known throughout the U.S. for maintaining a strong legal and criminal justice system.
 So professionals with training in that field can discover plenty of solid opportunities.
 But Texas also places a big emphasis on supporting the business and financial sector.

 In fact, the state has no corporate income tax.
 That means many top companies are drawn to the state, and they create new jobs.
-Already, close to 50 Fortune 500 companies do business in Texas.1 And in 2018 alone, more than 47,000 new jobs were generated for people in the business and professional services category.8
+Already, close to 50 Fortune 500 companies do business in Texas.
+And BLS data indicates that more than 1.8 million people work in the state's business and professional services sector.

 NASA's Johnson Space Center in Houston consistently ranks as one of this state's top attractions.
 But many people don't realize that several other areas of Texas also have well-developed aerospace and aviation industries.
-Over 130,000 Texans are employed in this sector, and their average annual pay is $95,414.1
+More than 130,000 Texans are employed in this sector, and their average annual pay is $95,414.